Princess Anna Sophie of Saxe-Gotha-Altenburg: Ancestry

-She was the daughter of Frederick I, Duke of Saxe-Gotha-Altenburg (1646–1691) and Magdalena Sibylle, Duchess of Saxe-Weissenfels (1648–1680).
+Born on 22 December 1670, she was the daughter of Frederick I, Duke of Saxe-Gotha-Altenburg (1646–1691) and Magdalena Sibylle, Duchess of Saxe-Weissenfels (1648–1680).

 Her father was a fourth-generation descendant of John Frederick, Elector of Saxony in direct male line.
-He was also a fourth-generation descendant of his wife Sybille of Cleves who was daughter of John III, Duke of Cleves and older sister of both Anne of Cleves and Wilhelm, Duke of Jülich-Cleves-Berg.
+He was also a fourth-generation descendant of his wife Sybille of Cleves who was the daughter of John III, Duke of Cleves, and older sister of both Anne of Cleves and Wilhelm, Duke of Jülich-Cleves-Berg.

-The Elector was father to John William, Duke of Saxe-Weimar (1530–1573).
-He married Dorothea Susanne of Simmern, a daughter of Frederick III, Elector Palatine.
+The Elector was the father of John William, Duke of Saxe-Weimar (1530–1573).
+He married Dorothea Susanne of Simmern, daughter of Frederick III, Elector Palatine.

-They were parents to John II, Duke of Saxe-Weimar (1570–1605).
+They were the parents of John II, Duke of Saxe-Weimar (1570–1605).
 He married Dorothea Maria of Anhalt, a granddaughter of Christoph, Duke of Württemberg and great-granddaughter of Ulrich, Duke of Württemberg.

-John and Dorothea Maria were parents to Ernst I, Duke of Saxe Coburg.
+John and Dorothea Maria were the parents of Ernst I, Duke of Saxe-Coburg.
 He married his cousin Elisabeth Sophie of Saxe-Altenburg.
 As a result, their son Frederick I inherited both Duchies as the Duke of Saxe-Gotha-Altenburg in 1675.

 Marriage

 She married Louis Frederick I, Prince of Schwarzburg-Rudolstadt (15 October 1667- 24 June 1718).
-They had the following children:
+They had 13 children: